hannahcurran/Concentration-Memory-Game/README.md

 ☐ To have the option for easier and harder levels with varying numbers of images to pair. <br>
 ☐ The theme tune to fade out at the end rather than aqbruptly end. <br>
 ☐ Sound effects when there is a ‘match’ or ‘wrong’ turn;<br>
+☐ Ensure it was more compatible and functioned well on a phone screeen.<br>